 Over the past few years, the rapid depletion of fossil fuels has contributed to the increasing application of EOR technologies in the oil and gas industry.
 The rising demand for oil has further added to the growing demand for EOR worldwide.
 In addition, several governments around the world are taking initiatives for utilizing advanced technologies for oil extraction to achieve higher profits from existing oil and gas fields.
 For example, countries like China and India are offering financial incentives to attract multinational companies to invest in the enhanced oil recovery market.
 In line with this, various companies all over the world are engaging in R&D activities to improve oil recovery.
 For instance, British Petroleum has developed advanced techniques that can extract oil using thermally activated microscopic particles which expand deep into the reservoir.

-IMARC Group provides an analysis of the key trends in each sub-segment of the global enhanced oil recovery market, along with forecasts at the global and regional level from 2022-2027.
+IMARC Group provides an analysis of the key trends in each sub-segment of the global enhanced oil recovery (EOR) market report, along with forecasts at the global and regional level from 2023-2028.
 Our report has categorized the market based on technology and application.

 Breakup by Technology:

 - Thermal-Enhanced Oil Recovery

 - Chemical-Enhanced Oil Recovery

 Thermal-enhanced oil recovery currently accounts for the largest share.